 During this week we are going to explore Sri Lanka’s waterways to the fullest by SUP.
 Starting on the gentle, mangrove lined rivers and lagoons on our doorstep where you can witness the world change during sunrise and sunset.
-A day paddling on the Indian Ocean to gorgeous beaches, exploring temples and shipwrecks.
-Testing your SUP skills in the surf, trying to catch some turquoise waves.
-Finally escaping into the wild, spending two days on the Gin River and its grade I/II rapids.
-There you’ll be stringing up a hammock for the night in the jungle.
+Two days paddling on the Indian Ocean to gorgeous beaches and exploring temples.
 All of these activities are complemented with daily yoga including SUP Yoga, Aerial, Vinyasa, Yin & guided meditation.

 What's included: